 The Emerald Ash Borer (EAB) is a highly destructive insect that attacks and kills ash trees.
 Native to eastern Asia, EAB was first discovered in Windsor, Ontario and Detroit, Michigan in 2002.

-There is now a product form BioForest Technologies called TreeAzin that can be used to fight the Emerald Ash Borer.
+There is now a product from BioForest Technologies called TreeAzin that can be used to fight the Emerald Ash Borer.
 It is a systemic insecticide, meaning it enters the tree and moves throughout.
 We make a number of small injection sites on the tree, the number of sites depends on the diameter of the tree, then insert the injection dosage as recommended by BioForest.